Aluminothermic reaction: History

-Aluminothermy started from the experiments of Russian scientist Nikolay Beketov at the University of Kharkiv in Ukraine, who proved that aluminum restored metals from their oxides under high temperatures.
+Aluminothermy started from the experiments of Russian scientist Nikolay Beketov at the University of Kharkiv in Ukraine, who proved that aluminium restored metals from their oxides under high temperatures.
 The reaction was first used for the carbon-free reduction of metal oxides.
 The reaction is highly exothermic, but it has a high activation energy since strong interatomic bonds in the solids must be broken first.
-The oxide was heated with aluminum in a crucible in a furnace.
+The oxide was heated with aluminium in a crucible in a furnace.
 The runaway reaction made it possible to produce only small quantities of material.
-Hans Goldschmidt improved the aluminothermic process between 1893 and 1898, by igniting the mixture of fine metal oxide and aluminum powder by a starter reaction without heating the mixture externally.
+Hans Goldschmidt improved the aluminothermic process between 1893 and 1898, by igniting the mixture of fine metal oxide and aluminium powder by a starter reaction without heating the mixture externally.
 The process was patented in 1898 and used extensively in the later years for rail track welding.

 Applications

-The aluminothermic reaction is used for the production of several ferroalloys, for example ferroniobium from niobium pentoxide and ferrovanadium from iron, vanadium(V) oxide, and aluminum.
-The process begins with the reduction of the oxide by the aluminum:
+The aluminothermic reaction is used for the production of several ferroalloys, for example ferroniobium from niobium pentoxide and ferrovanadium from iron, vanadium(V) oxide, and aluminium.
+The process begins with the reduction of the oxide by the aluminium: